zibebe/networkmanager-rs/README.md

 ## Status

+**NOTE**: At the moment i dont have any time to take care of this project.
+Contributors welcome!!

 This project is still under development.
 Currently implemented parts can be found in the docs.
 - NetworkManager D-Bus API >= v1.24.2

 ## Usage